SchubertLab/GeneralizedEvDesign/README.md

 make mosaic-evaluation  # make mosaic is also valid
 ```

-Make can of course evaluate the vaccines produced by all three methods via `make mosaic`, `make optitope` and `make popcover`.
+Make can of course evaluate the vaccines produced by all methods via `make <method>-evaluation`, or simply `make <method>`.

 The full command is as follows, make sure to use the correct input file for the vaccine:

 ```
 python evaluation.py -v resources/hiv1-bc-env-small.fasta dev/hiv1-bc-env-small-coverage.csv resources/alleles-small.csv dev/hiv1-bc-env-small-epitopes.csv dev/hiv1-bc-env-small-vaccine-mosaic.csv dev/hiv1-bc-env-small-evaluation-mosaic.csv